 Imagery and software analytical service costs primarily include internal labor to support the ground station network and space operations, third-party data and imagery, and cloud computing and hosting services.
-The Company recognizes stock-based compensation expense for those employees whose work supports the imagery and software analytical service costs we provide to customers, under imagery and software analytical service costs, excluding depreciation and amortization.
-For those employees who provide these services to support customer-based programs, the stock-based compensation expense is classified under imagery and software analytical services costs.
+The Company recognizes stock-based compensation expense for those employees whose work supports the imagery and software analytical service costs we provide to customers, under imagery and software analytical services to support customer-based programs, the stock-based compensation expense is classified under imagery and software analytical services costs.

 Professional and engineering service costs primarily include the cost of internal labor for design and engineering in support of long-term development contracts for launch vehicle, satellite, and payload systems, as well as subcontract direct materials and external labor costs to build and test specific components, such as the communications system, payload demands, and sensor integration.
-In addition, we also recognize internal labor costs and external subcontract labor costs for our customercentric software service solutions.
+In addition, we also recognize internal labor costs and external subcontract labor costs for our customer-centric software service solutions.
 We recognize stock-based compensation expense for those employees who provide professional and engineering services support to customers, under professional and engineering service costs, excluding depreciation and amortization.